catchorg/Catch2/docs/configuration.md

 Currently Catch enables `CATCH_CONFIG_WINDOWS_SEH` only when compiled with MSVC, because some versions of MinGW do not have the necessary Win32 API support.

 `CATCH_CONFIG_POSIX_SIGNALS` is on by default, except when Catch is compiled under `Cygwin`, where it is disabled by default (but can be force-enabled by defining `CATCH_CONFIG_POSIX_SIGNALS`).

+`CATCH_CONFIG_GETENV` is on by default, except when Catch is compiled under some platforms that lacks working `getenv` (currently Windows UWP and Playstation).

 `CATCH_CONFIG_WINDOWS_CRTDBG` is off by default.
 If enabled, Windows's CRT is used to check for memory leaks, and displays them after the tests